2024ht66055/ACEest-Fitness-Gym-Ass2/README.md

 * Database file is excluded using `.gitignore`
 * Docker container uses an isolated environment
 * No production deployment included (development-focused project)
+* Kubernetes is used for orchestrating containerized deployments and managing application lifecycle
+* CI/CD integration is demonstrated using Jenkins, along with automated testing and code quality analysis.

 ---